Dressing the Part: Achroite

 Welcome to an overly ambitious Iris: Adventure Game development diary.

-In honor of Halloween this week, I am giving you the first installment in a six-part annual series (that's right, you better check back in for the next five years).
-To the best of my knowledge on Tuesday night, no one dressed up like one of our six alien species.
+In honor of Halloween this week, I am giving you the first installment in an annual series (that's right, you better check back in next year).
+To the best of my knowledge on Tuesday night, no one dressed up like one of our alien species.
 We'll let it slide this time.

 But to get us all ready for Halloween 2018, I'd like to share some tips so that your communities will be filled with Achroite strolling the streets.